Hours: Monday – Friday: 7 a.m. to 5 p.m.

 How Hearing Loss May Affect a Child's Speech Development

 It’s important to remember that we speak because --and as-- we hear.
-Even when a mild hearing loss is present, your child’s speech and language development can be affected.
+Even a mild hearing loss in a child can cause speech and language development to be affected.
 Proper care and management of hearing loss is critical to providing your child with the most optimal listening capability.
 Most children will perform to the best of their ability when they can understand and can communicate.

 Types of Hearing Loss

 Conductive Hearing Loss occurs when sound is blocked from traveling through the hearing pathway, from problems such as middle ear fluid or wax build-up.
 Generally, this type of hearing loss is temporary.
 Common causes of conductive hearing loss include otitis media with effusion (i.e. fluid), “congestion” in the middle ear space (i.e. Eustachian Tube Dysfunction), wax build-up, or a structural problem such as very narrow or closed ear canals or a hole in the eardrum.